 How long do we keep the data for?

 The length of time for which the data is stored is determined by a number of factors.
 Mainly the fact that the data continue to be needed in order to attend to the purposes for which it was collected in each case.
 Secondly, the data is kept to deal with any possible data processing responsibilities the UdG may have and to deal with any requirements from public authorities or judicial bodies.

-Consequently, the data are kept for the time needed and to provide evidence of fulfilment of legal duties, preserving their legal and informative value ("limitation on conservation period" as required under the General Regulation on Data Protection).
+Consequently, the data are kept for as long as needed and as evidence of compliance with legal obligations, preserving their legal and informational value ("limit to storage period" as required under the General Data Protection Regulations).
 In the case of information that accredits the education received by students, the data are conserved permanently to preserve these students’ rights.

 In certain cases, such as the data found in accounting and billing documentation, fiscal regulations stipulate that said data must be conserved until all responsibilities in this area have expired.

 In the case of data that are processed on the basis of the consent of the interested party, these are conserved until said person withdraw their consent.